Your Best First Credit Card: 12 Options for Beginners and Students

 Chase Sapphire Preferred

-The Chase Sapphire Preferred rewards credit card offers 5X points on travel purchased through Chase Ultimate Rewards®; 3X points on dining, select streaming services, and online groceries; 2X points on all other travel purchases, and 1X points on all other purchases.
+The Chase Sapphire Preferred rewards credit card offers 5X points on travel purchased through Chase Travel℠; 3X points on dining, select streaming services, and online groceries; 2X points on all other travel purchases, and 1X points on all other purchases.

-Plus, new cardmembers can earn a 60,000 welcome offer after spending $4,000 within the first 3 months.
+Plus, new cardmembers can earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
+Plus, get up to $300 in statement credits on Chase Travel purchases within your first year.
 You'll also have access to travel insurance that could help protect you if something goes wrong on your trip, along with a slew of other perks.

 • Annual fee: $95

-• Welcome offer: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening
+• Welcome offer: Earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
+Plus, get up to $300 in statement credits on Chase Travel purchases within your first year

 • No foreign transaction fees

-Capital One Venture Rewards Credit CardCapital One Venture Rewards Capital One Venture Rewards cardmembers earn 2 miles per dollar on every purchase, every day, 5 miles per dollar on hotels and rental cars booked through Capital One Travel and 5 miles per dollar on Capital One Entertainment purchases through 12/31/25.
+Capital One Venture Rewards Credit CardCapital One Venture Rewards Capital One Venture Rewards cardmembers earn 2 miles per dollar on every purchase, every day, 5 miles per dollar on hotels, vacation rentals and rental cars booked through Capital One Travel and 5 miles per dollar on Capital One Entertainment purchases through 12/31/25.

 • Annual fee: $95

-• Welcome offer: Earn a one-time bonus of 75,000 miles once you spend $4,000 on purchases within 3 months from account opening
+• Welcome offer: Earn 75,000 bonus miles once you spend $4,000 on purchases within 3 months from account opening

 • No foreign transaction fees